Ria424/developers-animatesdk-docs/Timeline_object/Timeline34.md

 #### Description

-Method; pastes the range of frames from the clipboard into the specified frames.
+Method; Pastes the range of frames from the clipboard into the specified frames.

 #### Example